How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 The Actual Pickpocketing Process:

-• Fast travel if you’ve unlocked it, or walk from Fairfield (it’s a short trek)
+• Fast travel if you’ve unlocked it, or walk from Fairfield (short trek, no enemies on the way)

 2. Locate Savannah Lockwood